Thursday 17 June 2021

 The French branch of Eglises Ouvertes will follow with its "Nuit des églises" on July 3 and 4.

-The 15th edition of the Open Church Days is coming soon!
-"Dreambulant" will be the theme of the events proposed by all the open churches during this festive weekend on 4 and 5 June.
+The 15th edition of the Open Churches Days is coming soon!
+"Dream paths" will be the theme of the events proposed by all the open churches during this festive weekend on 4 and 5 June.